scaleflex/filerobot-image-editor/README.md

 <u>Default:</u> false

 If `true`, `crossOrigin=Anonymous` property with its value won't be used in the original image (image to be edited) loading request -- not recommended --.

 > Disabling the usage of crossOrigin might cause some issues with applying filters or saving the image so it is not recommended to provide it `true` unless you know what you are doing.

+> If u face strange behavior with CORS on chromium based browser, please check this issue [#319](https://github.com/scaleflex/filerobot-image-editor/issues/319) might be useful for you.

+#### `disableSaveIfNoChanges`

+<u>Type:</u> `Boolean`

+<u>Supported version:</u> +v4.6.0

+<u>Default:</u> false

+If `true`, the save button will be disabled till the user does a change on the image, otherwise on loading the editor without having any user's functionality then it will be disabled and user won't be able to save.

+> Disabling the usage of crossOrigin might cause some issues with applying filters or saving the image so it is not recommended to provide it `true` unless you know what you are doing.